openssl/openssl/doc/designs/quic-design/connection-state-machine.md

     State: CID: Original SCID, DCID.

-  - `PTO_TIMEOUT`: If we have sent at least one encrypted packet yet, we can handle this via a standard probe-sending mechanism.
+  - `PROBE_TIMEOUT`: If we have sent at least one encrypted packet yet, we can handle this via a standard probe-sending mechanism.
 Otherwise, we are still in Proactive Version Negotiation and should retransmit the Version Negotiation packet we sent.